isc-projects/bind9/doc/arm/reference.rst

 been revoked, and cease using that key to validate answers, minimizing the damage that the compromised key could do.
-This is the process used to keep the ICANN root DNSSEC key up to date.
+This is the process used to keep the ICANN root DNSSEC key up-to-date.

 Whereas ``static-key`` and
 ``static-ds`` trust anchors continue to be trusted until they are removed from ``named.conf``, an
 ``initial-key`` or ``initial-ds``
-is only trusted <emphasis>once</emphasis>: for as long as it takes to load the managed key database and start the :rfc:`5011` key maintenance process.
+is only trusted *once*: for as long as it takes to load the managed key database and start the :rfc:`5011` key maintenance process.